 Where: 2500 MLK Jr. Ave.
 SE, Anacostia

 MLK Day of Service

+“A day on.
+Not a day off.”
 What started in 1994 continues today with the city’s eight wards participating in over 1300 acts of service to honor Dr. King’s legacy as a civil rights activist and leader.
-From Serve D.C., to Volunteer Fairfax and more there are events throughout the city, Maryland and Virginia that invite you and your tiny tots to work for the greater good.
-Find one near you or create your own event with your loved ones during the MLK weekend.
+Check out the National Service guide for a volunteer opportunity for you and your tiny tots to work for the greater good (or brush up on our guide to volunteering in the DMV here).

 Who doesn’t love a good birthday celebration?
 Head over to the Strathmore for music, theatrical performances, audiovisual elements and more with this fun for all ages event.
 Tickets are available at the door and are all general admission.
 Go early to nab a great seat.

-If you are an adventure loving family and you love FREE then head to the national parks.
-MLK day marks the first day of entrance fee-free days to National Parks.
+If you are an adventure loving family and you love free then head to the national parks.
+MLK day marks the first day of entrance fee-free days to National Parks (you can also get in free on April 18, Aug.
+25, Sept.
+25 and Nov.
+11).
 Bonus: There are a slew of them in the DMV.

 Whether Baltimore is a closer drive or you’re looking for something slightly out of town, check out Baltimore’s parade.
-More than 50 different bands, dance squads, civic organizations and more gather to celebrate Martin Luther King Jr. along the streets of Baltimore.
+More than 50 different bands, dance squads, civic organizations and more gather to celebrate Dr. Martin Luther King, Jr. along the streets of Baltimore.

 A Tribute to Dr. King

 Start them young.
 It is one of the best ways to teach wee ones about the values of volunteering and giving back to their community.
-Volunteer Fairfax does just that with their “day on, not a day off” mentality on MLK Day.
-This teachable opportunity gives families the chance to work on service projects with the preschool and elementary set that are both hands-on and fun.
+Volunteer Fairfax celebrates MLK Day with a family-oriented day of service.
+This teachable opportunity gives families the chance to work on volunteer-based projects with the preschool and elementary set that are both hands-on and fun.